Remade-With-Rust/.github/profile/README.md

 Remake the internet in Rust.
 Eliminate an entire network attack surface by overhauling 30+ year old software into a modern architecture.

+Identity.
 Memory.
 Media.
 Transport.
 AI.
 Everything.

 Join the rusty revolution.